Obituary of Alfred "Al" Korth

 He was preceded in death by his wife, Anna, of 55 years.
 His parents, Arthur and Elsie.
 Brothers, Wilfred (Kathryn), Arthur Jr (Rosemary), Rodney, Allen, Edward.
 Sisters, Alice (Bill) Price, Delores (Norman) Koppleman, Francis (Luverne) Schmidt, Dorothy (Richard) Thompson.

 A Visitation will be held on Monday October 28, 2019 from 5PM until 7PM at Cesarz, Charapata & Zinnecker Funeral Home, 237 N. Moreland Blvd.
 Waukesha, WI 53188.
 Additional Visitation on Tuesday October 29, 2019 from 10AM until the time of Funeral Service at 11AM at First Lutheran Church, 7400 W Lapham St, West Allis, WI 53214.
 Burial will take place at Southern Wisconsin Veterans Cemetery immediately following service.
-In honor of Al's memory memorials are appreciated to the Stars and Stripes Honor Flight, PO Box 867, Menomonee Falls, WI 53052.To send flowers to the family of Alfred Korth, please visit Tribute Store
+In honor of Al's memory memorials are appreciated to the Stars and Stripes Honor Flight, PO Box 867, Menomonee Falls, WI 53052.To send flowers to the family or plant a tree in memory of Alfred Korth, please visit Tribute Store